rdudley4/Project-5/readme.md

 **C** → Go to Contact

 ## Browser Compatibility
-This site has been tested and confirmed working on the following browsers:
+This site has been tested on the following browsers:

 | Browser       | Version       | OS  | Compatible |
 |:-------------:|:-------------:|:---:|:----------:|